EUCANCan/variant-extractor/README.md

 #### Imprecise paired breakends
 Imprecise breakends do not match exactly with their pair in coordinates.
-In this case, they are paired using the `INFO` fields `MATEID` or `PARID` instead of their coordinates.
+In this case, they are paired using the `INFO` fields `MATEID` or `PARID`.
 As with the rest of variants, for each breakend pair, only the breakend with the lowest chromosome and/or position is returned.
 However, it is important to notice that the `CIPOS` field is lost for the other breakend.
 For example:

 | CHROM | POS  | ID        | REF | ALT       | FILTER | INFO                             |
 | ----- | ---- | --------- | --- | --------- | ------ | -------------------------------- |